catenate15/CAMbiotics/README.md

 ### Visualization of Activation Maps

-- To visualize the model's focus through activation maps on molecular structures, run the `visualization.ipynb` notebook in Jupyter:
+- To visualize the model's focus through activation maps on molecular structures, run the `VISUALIZATION_METHODS.ipynb` notebook in Jupyter:
   ```sh
   jupyter notebook visualization.ipynb
   ```